 Study Cyber Security in Canada

 It goes without saying that a career in cyber security in Canada would be a smart choice.
-You would not only be choosing a lucrative career, but you’d also be choosing to live in one of the most beautiful countries in the world, with a progressive government, free healthcare and a level of public safety you just don’t find anywhere else.
+You would not only be choosing a lucrative career, but you’d also be choosing to live in one of the most beautiful countries in the world, with a progressive government, free healthcare, and a level of public safety you just don’t find anywhere else.

-If you do decide to undertake the journey of obtaining a qualification in Canada, there are schools across the country that offer world class programs.
+If you do decide to undertake the journey of obtaining a qualification in Canada, there are schools across the country that offer world-class programs.
 To be eligible for permanent residency in Canada after you graduate, make sure the school you choose is listed as a Designated Learning Institution (DLI) by the IRCC.
 If your program is eligible for the PGWP, all the better.

 How to Work in Cyber Security in Canada

 The top cities to work in cyber security in Canada have an abundance of job opportunities.
 To be eligible for those opportunities, you need to be qualified, and if you can apply from within Canada, your chances of success will be much higher.
 You can immigrate through a number of different programs available from the IRCC, some of which are mentioned in the article above.
-Some, like the Express Entry System, allows candidates to apply for permanent residency in Canada without even having a job offer.
+Some, like the Express Entry System, allow candidates to apply for permanent residency in Canada without even having a job offer.
 If you are sufficiently qualified, that may be enough to get you into the country.